MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Vise Corner

 Vise corner is selected by default, as it is likely to be the most-used probing cycle type.
-With a single probe cycle, it sets a WCS origin in X, Y and Z axes to the top surface of an outside corner of a part.
+With a single probe cycle, it sets a WCS origin in X, Y, and Z axes to the top surface of an outside corner of a part.

 !!! note
-    When using Quick mode (`Q1`), Vise Corner cannot calculate the squareness or rotation of the work-piece, so it will not be possible to compensate for a misaligned part.
+    When using Quick mode (`Q1`), Vise Corner cannot calculate the squareness or rotation of the workpiece, so it will not be possible to compensate for a misaligned part.

     The corner of the part is assumed to be at the exact intersection of 2 lines drawn perpendicular to each axis through the probe points.
-If your work-piece is not square with the axes, or the corner itself is not square, then the calculated location will be inaccurate.
+If your workpiece is not square with the axes, or the corner itself is not square, then the calculated location will be inaccurate.

 ```mermaid